 For this square you will need a 4.5mm hook

 Row 1.
-Hdc in the 4th chain from your hook (your turning chain counts as the first hdc) hdc in each chain across – 30 stitches
+Make a hdc in the 4th chain from your hook (your turning chain counts as the first hdc) hdc in each chain across – 30 stitches

 Row 2.
-Chain 1, Alternate dc turning chain (this will count as a Hdc) – make this stitch in the 2 loops to stabilise the edges.
+Chain 1, make a dc turning chain (this will count as a hdc) – make this stitch in the 2 loops to stabilise the edges.
 Hdc in each stitch across IN THE 3RD LOOP ONLY.
 Make the final stitch of the row through 2 loops to stabilise the edge – 30 stitches

 Row 3.
 Chain 1, Alternate dc turning chain (this will count as a Hdc) – make this stitch in the 2 loops to stabilise the edges.
 Make a hdc IN THE FRONT LOOP ONLY in every stitch across.
 Make the last hdc of the row through 2 loops to stabilise the edge.